Sankarea: Undying Love: Furuya family

-Jogorō, known as Professor Boil, is the grandfather of Chihiro and Mero and creator of the Resurrection potion.
+Jogorō, known as Professor Boil, is the grandfather of Chihiro and Mero and creator of the reanimation potion.
 A former respected zombie researcher in the United States, he abandoned his work for unknown reasons.
 Now senile, he retains extensive knowledge of zombies but rarely communicates coherently.
 His confusion leads him to mistake Rea for his first wife Sada from the Meiji period, though others dismiss these claims as dementia.
 His condition stems from prolonged poison exposure, though brief moments of clarity allow him to advise Chihiro on preserving Rea's consciousness.
 He reveals the potion's imperfection—it merely delays, rather than halts, her eventual decay.